nihcompmed/Dory/README.md

 ### PyDory
 Pydory is a lightweight Python wrapper for Dory.

 Use `pip3 install pydory` to install the Python (v.
 3.5+) wrapper for Dory.
 It will require gcc-10.2 with openMP support.
+If there are multiple gcc versions installed, then `CC=gcc-10.2 python3 -m pip install pydory` should work.

 See pyDory_getPD.py for example of a python script.